sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The GC's interest in OSS dates back to the early 2000s when the open source movement accelerated with the emergence of Mozilla, OpenOffice and investments in Linux development.

-In 2004, the GC's position on OSS was published TBS's website.
+In 2004, the GC's position on OSS was published on TBS website.
 It was based on the Federated Architecture Program (FAP), which had four principals that applied to OSS:

-- reduce integration complexity;
+> - Reduce Integration Complexity
-- ensure security and confidentiality;
+> - Security, Confidentiality, Privacy and Protection of Information
-- use proven standards and technology; and
+> - Proven Standards and Technologies
-- total cost of ownership.
+> - Total Cost of Ownership (TCO)

 The FAP did not require the adoption or even the evaluation of solutions based on OSS.
 There were no directives or guidance in the GC for the use and publication of open standards and OSS.

-The GC published its first open Government action plan in 2012 and has an active open Government community across departments and agencies.
+The GC published its first open government action plan in 2012 and has an active open government community across departments and agencies.
-The [Open Government Portal](https://open.canada.ca/en) hosts open data and open information (unstructured data) from the GC.
+The [Open Government Portal](https://open.canada.ca/en) hosts open data and open information (unstructured data) from the GC and even provinces.
 Until recently, the focus of Open Government in the GC has been on releasing open dataset and documents such as proactive disclosures.
-Even where source code could be considered as information, it was often overlooked because it requires technical skills to work on code in the open.
+Even where source code could be considered as information, it was often overlooked because it requires technical skills to understand and work on code.

 For open standards and OSS, some departments put in place their own guidelines or reports.
 In 2012, the National Research Council (NRC) published the [NRC OSS Guidelines](https://www.gcpedia.gc.ca/wiki/NRC_Open_Source_Software_Guidelines) for internal use.
-Also in 2012, Natural Resources Canada (NRCan) published an OSS Licensing Primer intended to inform on the importance of interoperability in licensing and decision-making tools required to make optimal decisions on policy for free and OSS use, development and release.
+Also in 2012, Natural Resources Canada (NRCan) published an [OSS Licensing Primer](https://geoscan.nrcan.gc.ca/starweb/geoscan/servlet.starweb?path=geoscan/fulle.web&search1=R=295663) intended to inform on the importance of interoperability in licensing and decision-making tools required to make optimal decisions on policy for free and OSS use, development and release.
 In 2016, Canadian Heritage (PCH) published a report on the [Elements of a Technical Interoperability Framework](https://wiki.gccollab.ca/Elements_of_a_Technical_Interoperability_Framework_for_Canadian_Heritage) to start thinking about how they could increase interoperability and mitigate against vendor lock-in by using open standards and OSS.

 Shared Services Canada (SSC), organized two sessions on the topic of OSS with the Architecture Framework Advisory Committee (AFAC) to write a Draft Position on OSS including the following statements: